MultiAgentLearning/playground/docs/CLI.md

 # Command-Line Interface

 Pommerman comes with a CLI tool that allows you to quickly launch a game.
-This can be used to test how well a trained agent plays againts other agents.
+This can be used to test how well a trained agent plays against other agents.

 Call this with a config, a game, and a list of agents.
 The script will start separate threads to operate the agents and then report back the result.

-An example with all four test agents running ffa:
+An example with all four test agents running FFA:

 ```bash
 pom_battle --agents=test::agents.SimpleAgent,test::agents.SimpleAgent,test::agents.SimpleAgent,test::agents.SimpleAgent --config=PommeFFACompetition-v0